Winning Office Politics – 3 Tips that Scrum Masters Can Use

 Concentrate on Your Arena of Influence

 There are many issues, frequently, at the workplace, on which we don’t have any control.
-It is not uncommon to get entangled in corporate policies, mandates of senior management, or client demands that affect personal interests.
+For example, it is not uncommon to get entangled in corporate policies, mandates of senior management, or client demands that affect personal interests.

 Such events are marked by gossiping/complaining beyond our control.
 But think for a moment – other than venting out emotions in the short term, what are the actual tangible results of gossiping?
-In most cases, there are none.
+Unfortunately, in most cases, there are none.

 This technique is empowering, as it overcomes the feeling of sheer helplessness.
 It removes any victimized feeling.
 It also shows you in good light, where other employees see you as an individual who can efficiently operate within the given limitations, with a self-motivating approach.
 At times, it is an incredibly effective way to prove one’s mettle strongly.